nihaomiao/CVPR23_LFDM/README.md

 Updates
 -----
+[Updated on 07/08/2023] Added multi-GPU training codes for MHAD dataset.

 [Updated on 05/12/2023] Released a testing demo for NATOPS dataset.

 [Updated on 03/31/2023] Added the illustration of training a LFDM for NATOPS dataset.